z4l1nux/AISVSwise/1.0/en/Categories.md

 ---

 ## 10. Adversarial Robustness & Attack Resistance
-**Goal:** Design models that degrade gracefully—or fail closed—when confronted with sophisticated attacks targeting the learning process or inference surface.
+This section provides requirements for designing models that degrade gracefully—or fail closed—when confronted with sophisticated attacks targeting the learning process or inference surface.

 | Focus area | Purpose |
 | --- | --- |